AVEVA/sample-omf-azure_functions-dotnet/README.md

 The [.NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/) is referenced in this sample, and should be installed to run the sample from the command line.

-- Note: This sample currently uses .NET Core 3.1 and will be updated to .NET 5.0 once Microsoft has resolved compatibility issues between Azure Functions and .NET 5.0.
+This sample uses .NET 6.0

 In order to run this sample as an Azure Function App, a subscription to Microsoft Azure is required.
 Note that the published Azure Function App may add to Azure subscription costs, so it should be stopped or deleted after use.